raine/ghtool/README.md

 `ghtool` is a command-line tool, created to provide easy access and interaction with GitHub Actions checks.
-It allows developers to quickly identify failing tests, linting issues, and typecheck errors directly from the terminal.
-It reduces the need for manually sifting through logs and navigating the GitHub UI.
+It allows developers to quickly identify failing tests, linting issues, and build errors directly from the terminal.
+Reduces the need for manually sifting through logs and navigating the GitHub UI.

 Especially useful when working with large codebases where test suite runs sharded across multiple jobs.